wJoenn/louisramosdev/content/blogs/create-a-rails-7-rest-api.md

 ```

 And we're done.<br />
-Again you can try to make requests to your api with Postman and you should get those responses.
+Again you can try to make requests to your API with Postman and you should get those responses.
 ```json
 // GET /tasks
 {